razerofficial/ue4-plugin-razer-sdk/README.md

 * [UnrealEngine Forums](https://forums.unrealengine.com/forum.php)

-## Quick Start

-* First you need an [Unreal](http://unrealengine.com) account

-* Link your Github account with your Unreal account per the [wiki instructions](https://wiki.unrealengine.com/GitHub_Setup#GitHub_Account)

-* Only after linking your Github account will you have access to the [UE4 Source](https://github.com/EpicGames/UnrealEngine).

 ## Resources

 * Get the [Unreal Engine](https://www.unrealengine.com/what-is-unreal-engine-4) - Unreal Engine and Source, All for 5% of Revenue after more than $3k gross revenue